-The Non-Executive Directors will also conduct periodic review of the investment mandate as well as the strategic focus of MLT with Management.
+The Manager adopts the principle that a board composition with a strong and independent element as well as diversity of thought and background will allow the Directors to engage in robust deliberations with Management and provide external, diverse and objective insights on issues brought before the Board for discussion and deliberation.
+In particular, the Non-Executive Directors will also conduct periodic review of the investment mandate as well as the strategic focus of MLT with Management.
 Further, such a board composition, and the separation of the roles of the Chairman and the CEO, provides oversight to ensure that Management discharges its roles and responsibilities effectively and with integrity.